top of page

 © O. Robert

 His aim was to connect his collection of Yokoyama Taikan paintings with a lush garden.
 Interestingly, it is primarily through this magnificent landscaped garden that the museum has gained worldwide fame.
-This contemplative garden has, in fact, been selected for the 18th consecutive year by the American magazine The Garden Ranking of Japan as the most beautiful garden in Japan.
+This contemplative garden has, in fact, been selected for many year by the magazine The Journal of Japanese Gardening as the most beautiful garden in Japan.

 Japan: The garden of the Adachi Museum of Art in Yasugi